Other grants or loans for low-income homeowners

 On-site Well and Septic Inspections.
 FHA's policy of requiring the local Health Authority's approval of the well and septic systems has been revised.
 Now, FHA will accept on-site inspections performed by either the local health authority or "state licensed engineers."
 In the State of Washington, "state licensed engineers" included State licensed sanitarians, and county approved well drillers and septic system designers.
 Licensed sanitarians are qualified to inspect both private well and septic systems, while the "approved" well drillers may inspect only wells and septic designers may inspect only septic systems.
 (January 26, 1996, page 10.)

-- In 1997, the HUD Home Ownership Center issued a new policy guidance document stating that it is the lender's responsibility to ensure the OSS are permitted/approved and "adequate to service the property.
+- In 1997, the HUD Home Ownership Center issued a new policy guidance document stating that it is the lender's responsibility to ensure on-site sewage/septic systems are permitted/approved and "adequate to service the property.”

 While the current policy does not list qualified individuals, the past Circular Letter 96-01SF noted above is used as guidance by the lending institutions.